SWDV-665/week-6-groceries-app-restful-services-MegMeganP/README.md

 # week-6-groceries-app-restful-services-MegMeganP
+week-6-groceries-app-restful-services-MegMeganP created by GitHub Classroom

+Update---The bug is fixed on in groceries3.
+The line 13 wasn't updated from weeks 4/5 to just "item" for week 6.
+I have already installed Ionic v6 on my machine for the final project, but I will reinstall the v3 again to test this for sure.
+The api still works, as it did before.

+Old:
-week-6-groceries-app-restful-services-MegMeganP created by GitHub Classroom The database endpoints work great-I was able to get the GET to retrieve an individual item by ID.
+The database endpoints work great-I was able to get the GET to retrieve an individual item by ID.
 The original video has the working demo of the database/HTTP methods I attempted the app for many hours.
 The "groceries" app seems to have had a bug somewhere that I cannot find.